lokeshkumaragrawal/Book_Management_System_API_Backend/README.md

 # Routes and Endpoints

 ## /users
-POST: Create a new user
+POST: Create a new user👍
 GET:  Get all list of users 👍

 ## /users/{id}
 GET: Get a user by id 👍
-PUT: Update a user by id
+PUT: Update a user by id 👍
-DELETE: Delete a user by id (check if he / she still has an issued book)(is there any fine to be paid)
+DELETE: Delete a user by id (check if he / she still has an issued book)(is there any fine to be paid)👍

 ## /user/subscription-details/{id}
-GET:Get user subscription details
+GET:Get user subscription details 👍
 1. Date of subscription
 2. Valid till
 3. Fine if any

 ## /books
-GET: Get all books
+GET: Get all books👍
-POST:Create/Add a new Book
+POST:Create/Add a new Book👍

 ## /books/{id}
-GET:Get a book by id
+GET:Get a book by id 👍
-PUT:Update a book by id
+PUT:Update a book by id 👍

 ##  /books/issued/books
-GET:Get all issued books
+GET:Get all issued books 👍

 ## /books/issued/withFine
-GET: Get all issued books with fine
+GET: Get all issued books with fine 👍

-# Subscription Types
+# Subscription Types 👍
 Basic (3 months)
 Standard(6 months)
 Premium (12 months)